mzst123/Xdrip-Lipo-Board/README.md

 # 3D Enclosure:
 I made an enclosure, however it has not been tested yet.
 To further reduce space, the JST-2 connector is not used in this design.
 In the future I might add one with JST-2 support.
 The battery compartment should fit an 850mah Lipo Battery.
+The .STL files are int the "Enclosure" Folder.
 ![Enclosure](https://github.com/mzst123/Xdrip-Lipo-Board/blob/master/Images/3D_render.png)

 # Pictures: